MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 ## Configure incremental refresh for data sources based on Power Query (preview)

 Customer Insights allows incremental refresh for data sources imported through Power Query that support incremental ingestion.
-For example, Azure SQL databases with date and time fields, which indicate when data records were last updated.
+For example, Azure SQL databases with date and time fields which indicate when data records were last updated.

 1. [Create a new data source based on Power Query](connect-power-query.md).